Clear Finish vs. Stains: Which Option Is Best for Finishing Your Log Cabin

 Equilibrium Moisture Content (EMC) for My Region

 Regarding humidity levels in your area, they vary from region to region (click EMC regional table for parts of U.S. Dept. Of Agriculture – Forest Service).
-For instance, yearly, the EMC for Springfield, Missouri, ranges from a low of 12.6 to 14.0 as a high.
+For instance, yearly, the EMC for Springfield, Missouri ranges from a low of 12.6, to 14.0 as a high.
 Conversely, Colorado Springs, CO, ranges from 9.1 to 10.4.
 It is essential to know your log home’s EMC if the logs were green when built.
-You can find the moisture content of your logs using a Moisture Meter, which you can pick up online for $45-$700.
+You can find out the moisture content of your logs using a Moisture Meter which you can pick up online from $45-$700.

-If the moisture level is above 20%, as the logs dry out, the moisture will move from the center outward, causing the water content to rise to the log’s surface (see the above picture, for example).
+If the moisture level is, or is above 20%, as the logs dry out, the moisture will move from the center outward, causing the water content to rise to the surface of the log (see the above picture, for example).
 If the finish (oil or water-based) is applied too thickly, it can trap moisture between the log and the finish.
 This causes problems with finish adhesion, generally appearing as blisters, cracks, and peeling.
 In this case, we recommend a penetrating finish that will allow moisture to escape.

 Logs #1 Enemy

-Moisture is considered the #1 enemy for any log homeowner.
+Moisture is considered the #1 enemy for any log home owner.
 Excessive water absorption can lead to mold, mildew, fungi, and internal log rot.
-Rot can spread from log to log quite quickly as it holds water, and anything touching it also begins to retain water.
+Rot can spread from log to log quite quickly as it holds water, and anything touching it begins also to retain water.
 Log rot, left for a long time, can cause significant internal log damage that can go unseen on the exterior until something places pressure on it.
-Has anyone innocently put their hand against a log only to see their hand plunge into the log rot?
+Have anyone innocently put their hand against a log only to see their hand plunge into the log rot?
 Embarrassing!
 Read more about the Types of Log Rot on Cabins.

 Rot Is Present

-Once rot is present, you can guarantee it is vulnerable to pests who use it as a breeding ground for more of their kind.
-I hate them, but I also appreciate them.
-Pests move in to return the log to the earth, as God designed it in nature.
+Once rot is present, you can guarantee it is vulnerable to pest who use it as a breeding ground for more of their kind.
+Hate them, but also appreciate them.
+Pests move in to return the log back to the earth, as God designed it in nature.

 Nature’s Janitors